-Is a physician's note required to return to school after a 'close contact' to a case completes 14 calendar days in quarantine?
+14. Is a healthcare provider's note required to return to school after a 'close contact' to a case completes 14 calendar days in quarantine?
+(Updated 10/27/2020)

-Persons who remain asymptomatic throughout 14 calendar days of quarantine do not need a physician's note to return to school.
+Persons who remain asymptomatic throughout 14 calendar days of quarantine do not need a healthcare provider's note to return to school.
 During the quarantine period, a contact tracer will be closely monitoring the contact to confirm they remain asymptomatic.
+Documentation to return to school includes a Release from Quarantine letter (if received from their LHD) provided by the parent/guardian OR notification via phone, secure email, or fax from the LHD to the school, OR via another process implemented by the LHD. from the LHD to the school.

-What is the definition of an outbreak in schools?
+15. What is the definition of an outbreak in schools?

 Two confirmed cases of COVID-19 infections occurring within 14 calendar days of each other in individuals in the same classroom would meet the case definition for an outbreak.
-This is because the cases would be epidemiologically linked (known exposure to) with respect to place (same classroom) and time (within 14 calendar days).
+This is because the cases would be epidemiologically linked2 (by known exposure) with respect to place (same classroom) and time (within 14 calendar days).
 This would prompt an investigation by the LHD that may result in recommendations for testing and quarantining all students/staff in the affected classroom.